uclahs-cds/docker-PLINK/README.md

 docker-PLINK is licensed under the GNU General Public License version 2.
 See the file LICENSE for the terms of the GNU GPL license.

-docker-PLINK enables dockerized access to the PLINK and PLINK2 toolsets.
+docker-PLINK enables dockerized access to the PLINK toolset.

 Copyright (C) 2023 University of California Los Angeles ("Boutros Lab") All rights reserved.